soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 ```

 In this part of the code we convert files to markup and change the
-input file paths into their respective output file paths (`.txt` -> `.html`),
+input file paths to their respective output file paths (`.txt` -> `.html`).
-we then build the index page, and convert everything to HTML.
+We then build the index page, and convert everything to HTML.

 ```hs
 -- | Convert text files to Markup, build an index, and render as html.